Creating Jobs & Growing the Economy

 The ship lift is a common user facility that will operate on a commercial basis.
 There will be a legislated open access regime to ensure fair and equal use for all customers.
 Pricing and access will be overseen by the independent Utilities Commission.
 Construction is anticipated to take two years, enabling the facility to be operating in 2024.

-A three staged procurement process for this project is currently underway.
+Contact details for the shortlisted respondents in the RFP stage are available on the ICN NT Gateway project page.
 Suppliers are encouraged to register their interest via the ICN NT database to receive updates / notifications on upcoming activities for the project.
 To register your interest, go to the ICN NT Gateway.

 For general enquiries regarding the project email firstname.lastname@example.org.

 The Mount Isa to Tennant Creek Railway Project aims to link the existing Tarcoola to Darwin railway with the Great Northern Line operating from Mount Isa to Townsville.